valgur/xtr/docs-src/guide.rst

 The :c:macro:`XTR_LOG` macro and it's variants listed under the :ref:`basic macros <log-macros>` section of the API reference all use the basic time source.
-In these macros no timestamp is read when the log message is written to the sink's queue, instead the logger's background thread reads the timestamp when the log message is read from the queue.
+In these macros no timestamp is read when the log message is written to the source's queue, instead the logger's background thread reads the timestamp when the log message is read from the queue.
 This is of course not accurate, but it is fast.